Chart Color Schemes

 The labour market in Rockhampton Surrounds - North shows considerable strength compared to most other Australian regions

-Rockhampton Surrounds - North has a skilled workforce with strong manufacturing and industrial sectors.
-Its unemployment rate was 2.9% as of June 2025, lower than Rest of Qld's 3.9%.
+Rockhampton Surrounds - North has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 2.9% as of June 2025, which is 1.1% lower than Rest of Qld's rate of 3.9%.

 Employment growth over the past year was estimated at 4.4%.
-As of June 2025, 2,817 residents were employed, with an unemployment rate of 1.1% below Rest of Qld's rate and workforce participation on par at 59.1%.
+As of June 2025, there were 2,817 residents in work and workforce participation was on par with Rest of Qld's 59.1%.
 Leading employment industries include agriculture, forestry & fishing, construction, and health care & social assistance.
 The area has a notable concentration in agriculture, forestry & fishing, with employment levels at 3.2 times the regional average.

 However, health care & social assistance is under-represented, with only 11.2% of Rockhampton Surrounds - North's workforce compared to 16.1% in Rest of Qld.
-Employment opportunities locally may be limited, as indicated by Census data showing fewer working residents than expected based on population.
-Between June 2024 and June 2025, employment increased by 4.4%, while labour force grew by 5.2%, raising the unemployment rate by 0.7 percentage points.
+Employment opportunities locally may be limited as indicated by Census data.
+Over a 12-month period ending June 2025, employment increased by 4.4%, while labour force grew by 5.2%, causing the unemployment rate to rise by 0.7 percentage points.
 In contrast, Rest of Qld experienced employment growth of 1.8% and labour force growth of 2.0%, with a 0.2 percentage point rise in unemployment.
-State-level data to Sep-25 shows Queensland employment contracted by 0.23%, losing 8,070 jobs, with an unemployment rate of 4.2%.
-National unemployment was 4.5% with national employment growth at 0.26%.
-Jobs and Skills Australia's forecasts from May 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but local growth patterns may differ based on industry-specific projections.
-Applying these projections to Rockhampton Surrounds - North's employment mix suggests potential local growth of approximately 5.5% over five years and 12.0% over ten years.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Rockhampton Surrounds - North's employment mix suggests local growth of approximately 5.5% over five years and 12.0% over ten years.

 Frequently Asked Questions - Employment